Arthur, Prince of Wales: Infancy

 Arthur became Duke of Cornwall at birth.
 Four days after his birth, he was baptised at Winchester Cathedral by the Bishop of Worcester, John Alcock, which was immediately followed by his confirmation.
-John de Vere, 13th Earl of Oxford, Thomas Stanley, 1st Earl of Derby, William FitzAlan, 16th Earl of Arundel, Queen Elizabeth Woodville and Cecily of York served as godparents; the latter two, his grandmother and aunt, respectively, carried the prince during the ceremony.
+His godparents were John de Vere, 13th Earl of Oxford; Thomas Stanley, 1st Earl of Derby; William FitzAlan, 16th Earl of Arundel; Arthur's grandmother, Queen Elizabeth Woodville; and his aunt Cecily of York.
+Elizabeth and Cecily carried the prince during the ceremony.
 Initially, Arthur's nursery in Farnham was headed by Elizabeth Darcy, who had served as chief nurse for Edward IV's children, including Arthur's own mother.
-After Arthur was created Prince of Wales in 1490, he was awarded a household structure at the behest of his father.
-Over the next thirteen years, Henry VII and Elizabeth would have six more children, of whom only three – Margaret, Henry and Mary – would reach adulthood.
+After Arthur was created Prince of Wales in 1489, he was awarded a household structure at the behest of his father.
+Over the next thirteen years, his parents would have six more children, of whom only three – Margaret, Henry and Mary – would reach adulthood.
 Arthur was especially close to his sister Margaret (b.
 1489) and his brother Henry (b.
 1491), with whom he shared a nursery.

 On 29 November 1489, after being made a Knight of the Bath, Arthur was appointed Prince of Wales and Earl of Chester, and was invested as such at the Palace of Westminster on 27 February 1490.
 As part of his investiture ceremony, he progressed down the River Thames in the royal barge and was met at Chelsea by the Lord Mayor of London, John Mathewe, and at Lambeth by Spanish ambassadors.
 On 8 May 1491, he was made a Knight of the Garter at Saint George's Chapel at Windsor Palace.

-It was around this time that Arthur began his formal education under John Rede, a former headmaster of Winchester College.
-His education was subsequently taken over by Bernard André, a blind poet, and then by Thomas Linacre, formerly Henry VII's physician.
+Around 1491, Arthur began his formal education under John Rede, a former headmaster of Winchester College.
+His education was subsequently taken over by Bernard André, a blind French poet and Augustinian friar, and then by Thomas Linacre, formerly Henry VII's physician.
 Arthur's education covered grammar, poetry, rhetoric and ethics and focused on history.